Get Treatment From A Diabetic Retinopathy Doctor

 Diabetic Eye Treatments, Raleigh-Durham

-First and foremost, the best way to prevent it is to undergo regular eye exams.
+First and foremost, the best way to prevent it is to undergo regular eye exams from a diabetic retinopathy doctor.
 The early stages of diabetic retinopathy won’t involve any obvious symptoms.
 A dilated eye exam is the only way to detect any problems and prevent further damage.

 Once diabetic retinopathy has been diagnosed, there are many forms of treatment that can be used to protect your vision and prevent blood vessels from leaking and forming new growth; although, it is important to remember that there is no way to cure this disease of reverse damage.

 The experts at Kelly Eye Center work with patients across Raleigh and the Triangle area to design custom treatment plans to fit their needs and protect their vision.
-If you are diabetic and want to protect your eye health, call us today to schedule a consultation and comprehensive eye exam.
+If you are diabetic and want to protect your eye health, call us today to schedule a consultation and comprehensive eye exam with a diabetic retinopathy doctor.

 Frequently Asked Questions

-Diabetic retinopathy is diagnosed through a comprehensive eye examination that may involve a visual acuity test to measure your field of vision, a dilated eye exam to examine the retina and optic nerve, a fluorescein angiography to identify abnormalities, or an optical coherence tomography (OCT) to assess the retina’s thickness and fluid health.
+Diabetic retinopathy is diagnosed through a comprehensive eye examination by an ophthalmologist for diabetic retinopathy.
+This exam may involve a visual acuity test to measure your field of vision, a dilated eye exam to examine the retina and optic nerve, a fluorescein angiography to identify abnormalities, or an optical coherence tomography (OCT) to assess the retina’s thickness and fluid health.

 It may not be possible to completely prevent diabetic retinopathy from forming.
-However, managing your diabetes effectively, monitoring blood pressure and cholesterol, avoiding smoking, participating in regular eye exams, and adopting a healthy lifestyle will lower your chances.
+However, managing your diabetes effectively with a diabetic eye doctor, monitoring blood pressure and cholesterol, avoiding smoking, participating in regular eye exams, and adopting a healthy lifestyle will lower your chances.